-A ground-to-air Nature Trail begins at the Tree House with check-in, and continues as a self-guided walk of gradual descent to the headwaters of High Holly Creek.
+A ground-to-air nature trail begins at the Tree House with check-in, and continues as a self-guided walk of a gradual descent to the headwaters of High Holly Creek.
 The creek is spring fed, and comes together from several different sources along its run to the Middle Creek Gorge on the adjacent Nantahala National Forest.

 At the upper headwaters, the ground trail transitions onto a static bog bridge, which also serves as an observation platform for the Brave Indian course.
 This bridge was designed to preserve the delicate ecology of the springs, flora, and fauna below.
 Along the bridge, you can observe an impressive collection of massive boulder formations which must certainly house hibernating black bears through the winter.
 The bridges lead to a century-old trail carved into the mountainside, which proceeds down a gentle slope for several hundred yards.
 Moss-covered rock formations are exposed, and native plant life abounds.

 As you travel the nature trail, the musical burbling of the accompanying creek picks up as the water flow builds from additional mountain springs.
 Forming a gentle, sliding waterfall just before the creek plunges through a rhododendron tunnel to join Middle Creek.
 Local old-timers say the nature trail ends at these falls because this was the site of the hidden moonshine still.
 Imagine making that walk down the trail carrying 100 lbs. bags of sugar and bushels of corn!